ankschoubey/blog/src/content/post/software-blog/17-advice-for-want-to-learn-deep-learning.md

 I do get questions once or twice a month in my friend circle of someone who is thinking of starting to learn Machine Learning or Deep Learning.

-​**I am not an expert**​. *Nor do I have a DL job*.
+​**I am not an expert**​. _Nor do I have a DL job_.
 But I do know enough that I can work with a DL team and build something over a few months.

 Hopefully, this answers all of your questions.

-* * *
+---

 ## <input type="checkbox"> Don't learn Machine Learning

 You don't need to know ML before learning DL.

-+ It's dumb.
+- It's dumb.
-+ It is getting rapidly replaced by DL.
+- It is getting rapidly replaced by DL.
 Therefore, turning irrelevant.

 Lot of times people build a complex hand made ML solution just to get little bit higher metrics.
 In the [long run a simple DL model be better](https://medium.com/modern-nlp/risk-and-counter-intuition-in-data-science-1a21a792ad95).